 The myopic misunderstanding by some non-tech savvy business people that they will be safe running Windows Vista because they have a firewall and anti-virus (anti-malware) is completely incorrect.
 The cybercriminals of today are not a laughing matter.
 Often funded by organized crime and foreign governments these criminals are sophisticated, well-funded and technically skilled.
 Having a simple firewall and anti-malware solution will not stop the persistent threat.
 Running a vulnerable operating system is asking for HIPAA headaches.

-Cytek Safeguard™ offers a full comprehensive risk assessment and can easily organize what you need and to pass a HIPAA audit.
+Cytek Safeguard™ offers a full comprehensive risk assessment and can easily organize what you need to pass a HIPAA audit.
 Cytek Safeguard™ is a cloud portal that provides you and your staff everything you need to become compliant and pass an audit.

 Lastly, work with a trusted IT partner or IT service provider.
 The investment will be worth its weight in gold in reducing downtime, spiraling costs and potential HIPAA enforcement costs.
 Don’t let this scare you but instead enlighten you to positive action in the future.
 Technology always requires planning and effort but its effective gains will always prove a wise investment.
-Tech Evolutions Provide IT Support for over 100 Health care providers nationwide.
+Tech Evolutions provides IT Support for over 100 Health care providers nationwide.